-Consent for the use of clinical history, radiology, and intraoperative video was obtained from the patient and providers involved in compilation of this case report and filming.
+Consent for the use of clinical history, radiology, and the intraoperative video was obtained from the patient and providers involved in the compilation of this case report and filming.

 - Sidawy AN, Spergel LM, Besarab A, et al. The Society for Vascular Surgery: clinical practice guidelines for the surgical placement and maintenance of arteriovenous hemodialysis access.
 J Vasc Surg.
 2008;48(5)(suppl):S2-S25. doi:10.1016/j.jvs.2008.08.042.

 - Miller PE, Tolwani A, Luscy CP, et al. Predictors of adequacy of arteriovenous fistulas in hemodialysis patients.
 Kidney Int.
 1999;56(1):275-280. doi:10.1046/j.1523-1755.1999.00515.x.